Skip to content

 Types of Use and related terms and fees

-- Non-commercial - Non-commercial uses of data and imagery include, but are not limited to, science purposes (i.e. posters, scientific journals, presentations); some news coverage (press conferences, timely news coverage of the research); and free educational resources (in-classroom uses, presentations, free museum exhibits).
-Data will be made available to non-commercial users for the nominal cost of reproduction and distribution.
+• Non-commercial - Non-commercial uses of data and imagery include, but are not limited to, science purposes (i.e. posters, scientific journals, presentations); news coverage about the scientific results and products (press conferences, accompanying press releases, news coverage of the research); free educational resources (in-classroom uses, open access text books, presentations, museum exhibits); and outreach and engagement through social media (with either approval by the Chief Scientist or following an outreach and engagement plan agreed upon before the cruise).
+Data will be made available for non-commercial uses without cost, unless requests would result in a cost of reproduction and distribution, through which this nominal cost would be required to be covered.

-When licensing imagery, WHOI will include this crediting information, as provided by the Chief Scientist.
+When licensing video/imagery, WHOI will include this crediting information, as provided by the Chief Scientist.

 PI Responsibilities

-- Permission is granted for the one-time and non-exclusive use of the data as outlined.
-For future or third party uses please contact the WHOI Media Office.
-Images displayed online may only be shown at 72 dpi to prevent unauthorized downloading of the images.
-Also, please CC Jayne Doucette at WHOI Communications, so that these requests can be included in the NDSF report.
+• Permission is granted for the one-time and non-exclusive use of the data as outlined.
+For future or third-party uses please contact the WHOI Media Office and CC Jayne Doucette at WHOI Communications, so that these requests can be included in the NDSF report.

 Post-Cruise Data Access and Archiving